fz172/fanfly/_posts/2025-11-01-fuel_pump_part2.md

 The unit is attached to the firewall with 4 steel zipties.
 This is the first time I work with metal ziptie.
 It's really difficult to tighten by hand.
 I think I will have to cut them and redo once I buy a ziptie tool from Amazon.

 Then the other part of the installation is to connect the fuel lines.
-Since I'm using the PTFE lines from Areospace Innovations, the lines are pre-made to length.
+Since I'm using the PTFE lines from Aerospace Innovations, the lines are pre-made to length.
 So this part did not take much effort at all.

 ![img](https://lh3.googleusercontent.com/pw/AP1GczOZ1Kb9OKOcc1ze9gCfvNHsqAjji-wLHusEhiAbwdFVZDo-P1ZOy0BXEh8Q84PhwrrYSFtNSSxqbNK8BRhUCawp99n2phvIImpy30f7c2glYBmkb_hBj-yby20zERghnU77ybul3GaszCZaAOLbtjUWnQ=w2418-h1814-s-no-gm?authuser=0)